-Women and Men in Leadership (GWE 610) Course Description
+GWE 610 Women and Men in Leadership (3 credits) Course Description

 This course seeks to establish a biblical and theological basis for women and men leading and using their gifts to enhance societal development, including their religious community.
 Students will participate in close textual analysis, which is helpful in communities that derive principles and practices of faith from sacred texts.
 Special consideration will be given to the impact of women and men's partnership in advancing God's reign.